braden-hutchins/Ascend/docs/METRICS.md

 - **Definition:** Unique users who generate any active event in a day.
 - **Events:** `app_open`, `start_session`, `log_attempt`, `end_session`
 - **How to collect:**
-  - Firebase/BigQuery daily count of distinct `user_id` where event_name in the list above.
+  - Firebase daily count of distinct `user_id` where event_name in the list above.

 ### 4. **Retention with daily and weekly logging**
 - **Definition:** Measures how often users return after first use.